What happens when you search for a keyword on Google?

 How to improve Indexing?

-- Improve Internal Linking for all important pages
+- Improve Internal Linking for all relevant pages

-- Create an HTML Sitemap and include all the important links
+- Create an HTML Sitemap and include all the necessary links

 - Ensure the URLs are part of your XML sitemap